 Taking place among the excitement of the Exhibition, Flash Talks are a great way to get your research seen by the community.
 A Flash Talk is a brief, 5-minute overview of your research presented in person during the main break between morning and afternoon sessions.

 This format is designed to whet people’s appetite for your research, sparking interest and encouraging further discussion.
-It’s ideal for highlighting key findings and inviting attendees to learn more.
+It is ideal for highlighting key findings and inviting attendees to learn more.

 In addition to the presentation, your research will be displayed in a hard copy poster format.
 This combination allows you to make a quick yet impactful introduction while providing a space for extended engagement with those interested in your research.